Back To Search Results

 Pathophysiology

-TB is spread from person to person by airborne droplet nuclei that can remain suspended in the air for several hours.
-The fate of the suspended droplet nuclei depends on environmental conditions: the bacilli can be destroyed by exposure to ultraviolet light, the droplet nuclei may innocuously land on inanimate surfaces, or they can be inhaled into a person’s airway, where they may or may not establish infection.
-The longer one is exposed to an enclosed space where TB droplet nuclei are present, the greater the likelihood of transmission.
-In modern times, TB is acquired most often via the respiratory route.
-It can also be acquired via ingestion of contaminated milk, and while this route of infection is of historical importance, it is a rare occurrence today.
-Also, it is exceedingly rare for TB to be contracted through contact with nonintact skin.
+Tuberculosis bacilli are spread most commonly from person to person by airborne droplet nuclei that remain suspended in the air for several hours.
+Transmission likelihood increases with increased exposure time in an enclosed space where TB droplet nuclei are present.
+Inhaled droplet nuclei may or may not establish infection.
+TB bacilli can also be acquired via ingestion of contaminated milk, and while this route of infection is of historical importance, this is a rare occurrence today.
+TB bacilli may rarely be contracted through contact with droplet nuclei or fomites with nonintact skin.

-Once inhaled, droplet nuclei can land on upper airway mucosa where infection is unlikely to be established or reach the alveoli where the infectious processes may begin (see Image.
-Tuberculosis Pathophysiolgy Flow Chart).
-Depending on complex and poorly understood pathogen virulence factors in concert with host immunomodulatory mechanisms, the bacillus can either be killed, persist in a latent state or progress to active tuberculosis disease.
-These discreet categorical stages likely represent an oversimplification of a complex and dynamic host-pathogen relationship.[12][13]
-Moreover, aspects of the long-held conceptual pathophysiological model, described in some detail below, have been questioned as knowledge about immune mechanisms has evolved.[14]
+When inhaled, droplet nuclei can land on upper airway mucosa, where the infection is unlikely to be established or reach the alveoli, where pathophysiological processes may begin (see Image.
+Tuberculosis Pathophysiology Flow Chart).
+Depending on complex and poorly understood pathogen virulence factors concurrent with host immunomodulatory mechanisms, the bacillus can either be killed, persist in a latent state or progress to active tuberculosis disease.
+These discreet categorical stages likely represent an oversimplification of a complex and dynamic host-pathogen relationship.[14][15]
+Moreover, aspects of the long-held conceptual pathophysiological model have been questioned as knowledge about immune mechanisms has evolved.[16]

-In most immunocompetent adults, the bacilli will be contained by the granuloma and establish a latent infection.
-It may escape immunologic controls and disseminate lymphohematogenously within the lung and to virtually any other organ.
-Dissemination within the lung favors location in apical posterior segments.
-The reason for preferential dissemination to apical lung segments is speculative and has been attributed to regional differences in oxygen tension, differences in lymphatic flow, and differences in regional pulmonary immune function.
-The organs most commonly associated with extrapulmonary dissemination include pleura, lymph nodes, kidneys, long bones, vertebrae, and meninges.[18]
-Mtb bacilli will grow within the organs to which they have disseminated until cellular immunity or tuberculin reactivity is established, at which time the bacilli become dormant; this is latent TB infection.
+In most immunocompetent adults, the granuloma contains the bacilli, establishing a latent infection.
+The bacilli may escape immunologic controls and disseminate lymphohematogenously within the lung and to virtually any other organ.
+Dissemination within the lung favors apical posterior segments.
+The reason for preferential dissemination to apical lung segments is speculative and attributed to regional differences in oxygen tension, differences in lymphatic flow, and differences in regional pulmonary immune function.
+The organs most commonly associated with extrapulmonary dissemination include pleura, lymph nodes, kidneys, long bones, vertebrae, and meninges.[20]
+Mtb bacilli will grow within the organs to which they have disseminated until cellular immunity is established at which time the bacilli become dormant.
 This occurs 3 to 8 weeks after infection in immunocompetent people.
-CD4 and CD8 T cells appear to play a central role in latency.[14]
+CD4+ and CD8+ T cells appear to play a central role in latency.[16]

-People with active TB disease can be asymptomatic at 1 end of the clinical spectrum or severely ill at the other end of the spectrum.
+People with active TB disease can be asymptomatic at one end of the clinical spectrum or severely ill at the other end of the spectrum.
 Specific disease manifestations are a function of the organs involved; the apical posterior segments of the lung are the most commonly involved structures in adults and adolescents.
-In young children and older individuals, pneumonia involving the lower lobes is common.
+In young children and the elderly, pneumonia involving the lower lobes is common.
 Constitutional symptoms are nonspecific and often include cough, fever, weight loss, night sweats, and malaise.
-Asymptomatic TB disease is well described, and prevalence has been reported to be quite high when active case finding is performed among high-risk populations.[22][12]
+Asymptomatic TB disease is well described and prevalence has been reported to be quite high when active case finding is performed among high-risk populations.[14][24]

 Endobronchial TB represents a unique complication resulting from the spread of organisms from a pulmonary cavity, a pneumonic focus, or an adjacent lymph node into the airway.
 The endobronchial inflammatory process can produce mucosal ulcerations, granulation tissue, edema, and airway narrowing.[25]